usdot-fhwa-OPS/ngx-traffic-cdk/README.md

     ```
     This creates a library in the projects/<LIBRARY_NAME> folder.

-2. Build and Test the Library
+2. Build and Test libraries under this project
     ```
     ng build <PROJECT_NAME>
     ```